SudhakarGoyal/End-to-End-Self-Driving-Simulation/README.md

 Further steps
 1) Training the network for predicting steering and throttle together.
 Currently, I have 2 different models for steering and throttle prediction.
+2) Implement conditional Imitation Learning on CARLA
-2) Try using RNN on the extracted features and compute the steering values
+3) Try using RNN on the extracted features and compute the steering values